Samsung Galaxy Tab S6(opens in new tab)

 Speaking of Samsung's wonderful S Pen in the box, there's no need to go the Apple route and pay more for the stylus, and you'll still get access to all of the features that the S Pen has to offer.
 In fact, Samsung opted to take the time to slightly redesign the S Pen to be more comfortable for users.
 There's a finer tip on the end for more precise inputs, and Samsung has even improved the latency.
 This will feel great when writing out notes or making some sketches with the Tab S6 or the S6 Lite.

 The final major difference between these two in terms of specs comes from the cameras.
-There's a dual-camera system on the back of the Tab S6 with a primary Ultra Wide 13MP lens and a standard Wide-angled 5MP sensor.
+There's a dual-camera system on the back of the Tab S6 with a primary Ultra Wide 13MP lens and a standard Wide-angled 5MP sensor on the Tab S6 Lite.

 When it comes to productivity, if you want the "full experience" you'll definitely want to consider the standard Tab S6.
-While the Tab S6 Lite has a new Book Cover that magnetically attaches and has an S Pen holder, it seems that you won't be able to use the same Keyboard Cover.
+While the Tab S6 Lite has a new Book Cover that magnetically attaches, it seems that you won't be able to use the same Keyboard Cover.
 Instead, that's still reserved for the Tab S6 and adds another notch for being a "workhorse" tablet.

 Both of these tablets come with an S Pen in tow, but what if you want to sit down and get some "real work" done?
 That's exactly what you can do with Samsung DeX on the Tab S6, which also features Samsung's One UI 2.5 software.
 With Samsung DeX you can turn your Tab S6 into a laptop with full mouse support, along with the Keyboard Cover and S Pen.